Valle d'Aosta | Italia

 The professional figure of the mountain guide and the porter became important trades for the economy of the families of Valsavarenche: Gran Paradiso became a leading mountaineering destination, due to its relative ease of conquest.

 The establishment of schools in almost all the villages dates back to 1734 and was justified by the large number of children and the difficulties of moving around during the winter season (the best time to attend lessons as agricultural work was at a standstill due to the cold and snow).
-In Rovenaud, one of these schools now houses the Émile Chanoux Documentation Centre, where the memoirs of the resistance martyr and his writings on federalism can be found.
+In Rovenaud, one of these schools now houses the Documentation Centre Émile Chanoux, where the memoirs of the resistance martyr and his writings on federalism can be found.

 The Gran Paradiso National Park Visitor Centre in Valsavarenche presents various topics related to the life, survival, activities and presence on the territory of the predatory animals that inhabit the protected area.
 Here, the undisputed king is the lynx, presented in an analysis of its rapid disappearance in Europe and the progressive and slow recolonisation that began in the 1970s.
 The Centre also houses the Spazio lupo, opened in 2011, which provides and collects evidence and documents on the presence of the wolf in the Park.